A Tokyo Itinerary: What to Do in Tokyo in 3 Days!

 Shibuya's pedestrian crossing is something to behold.
 Basically, you stand by and watch as people walk through an intersection from 7 different angles.
 I can almost guarantee that you've never seen anything like it.

 We're talking about literally thousands of people at once.
 What's intriguing to me about it, is that it all goes off pretty much without a hitch.
+In fact, if I were to start my own spin-off Tokyo travel blog, I’d start right here with the experience of watching this intersection come alive.
 It's impressive to watch a scene that would be sheer chaos in so many other parts of the world unfold over and over without much of an issue.

 If I'm not incorrect, there's also a number of cafes where you can be served by people in costumes of all sorts.
 The most common one I remember seeing were "maid cafes," but I didn't personally venture in.
 As far as I could gather, it was Japanese women dressed in maid costumes serving drinks and the like.
 I'm not sure about all that to be honest, but the area itself serves as recommended sensory overload.

-I hope that the information I provided you above serves as a sort of skeleton upon which you can base your 3 day Tokyo itinerary.
-I try to fit a lot in, so if you look at the above list and think I'm crazy, then one could deduce that you're probably right.
+I hope that the information I provided you with above serves as a sort of skeleton upon which you can base your 3 day Tokyo itinerary.
+I try to fit a lot in when I travel, so if you look at the above list and think I'm crazy, then one could deduce that you're probably right.

 You're not going to make the wrong decision.
 If you eat, drink, and wander with intention, you'll likely see much of what I've outlined.
-However, Tokyo is a city where, if you do really take a concerted approach to how to see it, you'll fit in an incredible amount in 3 days.
+However, this is a city where, if you do really take a concerted approach to how to see it, you'll fit in an incredible amount into 3 days in Tokyo.

-If you do end up using this little guideline, I'd love it if you left me a comment below and let me know if you found it useful, or what you might add or detract from the list.
-Go out and explore, my friends, that's what life is all about.
+If you do end up using this little Tokyo guide, I'd love it if you left me a comment below and let me know if you found it useful, or what you might add or take away from the list.
+Go out and explore, my friends; that's what life is all about.

-What did you think of the mini 3 day guide on Tokyo?
+What did you think of the Tokyo itinerary in 3 days?
 Have you been to the city?
 What were your impressions?
 How does it compare to some of the other cities that you've been to?
 As always, any and all comments are welcomed below.